turbot/steampipe-plugin-aws/docs/tables/aws_ecr_registry_scanning_configuration.md

   aws_ecr_registry_scanning_configuration;
 ```

 ### Configuration info for a particular region
-Determine scanning configuration of container images for a specific region.
+Determine the scanning configuration of container images for a specific region.
 This query is beneficial for understanding the scanning configuration of your container images in that particular region.

 ```sql+postgres
 select